It’s time to learn about the Mediterranean Diet!

 - Vegetables.
 Common Mediterranean Diet staples are artichokes, arugula, Brussels sprouts, celery, and peas, but seriously any vegetable you enjoy is good enough!
 So go wild.
 Hate veggies?
 I got you.

 - Fruit.
 Figs, mandarins, tomatoes (yeah it’s a fruit), and pomegranate are common to the area, but fruit like apples and oranges works too.
 We’re fans of fruit, just don’t eat 5,000 calories of fruit and wonder why you’re not losing weight!

 - Whole Grains.
 Barley, buckwheat, oats, rice, and wheat, in the form of fresh-made wheat pasta, whole wheat bread, and pitas.
 Whole grains are encouraged in just about every article on the Mediterranean Diet.
 When we say “whole” we mean minimally processed, and are consumed in significantly smaller portions than you’re probably used to.

 - Legumes.
 Think beans and lentils: a great sources of protein and fiber that also happen to be delicious.
 Hummus, a dish from the Mediterranean, is made out of chickpeas (a legume).

 - Dairy.
 Remember that pyramid from a moment ago?
 You’ll see that dairy is higher up, meaning to consume in smaller quantities.
 Why? because researchers were concerned about saturated fat.
-With the Mediterranean Diet, dairy tends to comes from cheese like brie, feta and parmesan, and Greek yogurt (though I assume there they just call it “yoghurt,”).
+With the Mediterranean Diet, dairy tends to comes from cheese like brie, feta, and parmesan, and Greek yogurt (though I assume there they just call it “yogurt,”).